l-aldarondo/Biodiversity_with_Plotly/README.md

 ### Results

-Using Using JavaScript, Plotly, and D3, we re-factored the code of our index.html file to create a dashboard and then we modified the webpage using HTML and Bootstrap as shown in image (a).
+Using JavaScript, Plotly, and D3, we re-factored the code of our index.html file to create a dashboard and then we modified the webpage using HTML and Bootstrap as shown in image (a).

 <br/>